 We are establishing a robust protocol and platform for precise bespoke gene editing of human cells for various therapeutic purposes.
 The group will be generating human cell lines that (a) mirror disease-causing mutations for drug resistance studies and screening purposes, (b) develop gene editing strategies for gene correction and functional genomics studies, and (c) improve existing therapeutic approaches to autoimmune diseases, cancers and rare genetic disorders.

 Recently viruses belonging to the family Flaviviridae have become a major public health problem worldwide including India.
-We will focus on Aedes-Dengue virus infection model to identify and characterize key factors controlling virus multiplication in the mosquito using genome wide approaches.
-Subsequently we aim to translate this knowledge to design effective disease transmission blocking strategies and extend to other viral infections.
+Using the Aedes-Dengue virus infection model, we aim to identify and characterize key factors controlling virus multiplication in the mosquito using genome wide approaches.
+Subsequently we will be translating this knowledge to design effective disease transmission blocking strategies for Dengue and other viral infections.

 Areas of Expertise and Interests:

 Synthetic Biology, Genome Engineering Technologies, Functional Genomics, Host-parasite Interactions, Coding & Non-coding RNA Functions, Medical Biotechnology, Biosensors